How to Deal With Anxious Attachment

 He believed that experiences during infancy and the quality of care given by primary caregivers influenced a person’s attachment style as an adult.

-Secure Attachment
+Secure Attachment vs Anxious Attachment

-Secure attachment is present when a child feels confident that their caregivers can meet their needs.
-There is typically a warm and loving bond.
+Secure attachment is present when a child feels confident that their caregivers can meet their needs and help them manage big emotions.

-Anxious-Ambivalent Attachment
+Anxious Attachment Styles: Anxious-Ambivalent Attachment

 Children who seek constant reassurance and are met with inconsistency tend to exaggerate distress to elicit a caring response.
-This is known as an anxious-ambivalent attachment.

-Avoidant Attachment
+Anxious Attachment Styles: Avoidant Attachment

 Children who perceive their caregiver as indifferent unlikely to meet their needs, will learn to ‘accept’ feeling unloved and will avoid showing distress, despite high internal anxiety.
-In other words, they have an avoidant attachment.

 Disorganised Attachment